General Camp Information - we're thinking about camp!

 Camp Pecometh is a Christian Summer Camp program that has run continuously since 1946, serving campers in Maryland, Delaware and beyond for 75 years!
-Located on the Chester River just north of Centreville, Maryland, Camp Pecometh offers more than twenty different overnight camps and three day camps to fit your camper’s age, ability and interests.
+Located on the Chester River just north of Centreville, Maryland, Camp Pecometh offers nearly twenty different overnight camps and day camps to fit your camper’s age, ability and interests.

 Our mission is to provide sanctuary for Christian hospitality and programming that promote God-inspired, life-changing experiences through camp and retreat ministries.
 This mission inspires everything we do.